awsdocs/amazon-transcribe-developer-guide/doc_source/batch-med-transcription.md

 To transcribe an audio file, you use a transcription job\.
 You store the file as an object in an Amazon Simple Storage Service \(S3\) bucket\.
 The input file must:
 + Be in FLAC, MP3, MP4, or WAV file format\.
 + Use 16\-bit Linear PCM encoding\.
-+ Be less than 4 hours in duration or less than 2 GB in size\.
++ Be less than 4 hours in length and less than 2 GB in size
++ Use a sample rate of at least 16000 Hz\.

 For best results:
 + Use a lossless format, such as FLAC or WAV\.
-+ Use a sample rate of at least 16000 Hz or higher\.

 When creating a medical transcription job, you specify the language, the medical specialty, and the audio type of the source file\.
 You input US English \(en\-US\) as the language and `PRIMARYCARE` as the medical specialty\.
 Entering primary care as the value enables you to generate transcriptions from source audio in the following medical specialties:
 + Family Medicine